ghoomfrog/silili/vocabulary.md

 **In Min Si:**

-- *kuki* is a downward fist, not near the head or chest.
+- *kas* is a downward fist, not near the head or chest.
 - *sas* is a backward flat hand with side-pointing fingers, moving left and right in front of the chest.
 - *sinki* is a pinched fingers gesture.
 - *jum* is an upward hand, holding an invisible ball, clenching and unclenching.